xiorGH/rixo-stream-kit/README.md

     - /sm64
       - /donar.png (*Me*)
       - /seguir.png (*Me*)
+    - /chat (These one are special, so i have no idea which credits give)
+     - /donar.png
+     - /seguir.png

 This resources were made with **non-commercial personal purposes**, giving credits to the original authors.